Hello. How can we help?

-Your Property Manager will know your building well and have lots of technical knowledge in matters such as health & safety and finance.
-Major works, such as large internal redecorations, or external refurbishment works, require specialist input from a Building Surveyor.
-They help plan complex works and repairs and run major works projects that require skilled expertise.
+Your Property Manager will know your building well, and have lots of general knowledge in matters such as health & safety and finance.
+Major works, such as large internal redecorations or external refurbishment works can often require more specialist input from a Building Surveyor.
+With a greater technical understanding of buildings, a surveyor will help plan complex works and repairs and run major works projects that require skilled expertise.
 They also play an important role in managing the quality control and contractor performance during projects.

-FirstPort has a team of in-house Building Surveyors, as we believe that working closely with our Property Manager colleagues, ensures that project communication and the process is made more efficient.
-We save customers money and inconvenience by being able to intervene early with complex problems, plus they are able to coach the Property Manager along the way in an activity that is not their core skill.
+FirstPort has a team of in-house Building Surveyors as we believe that working closely with Property Manager colleagues ensures that the project communication and management process is made more efficient, we are able to save customers cost and inconvenience by intervening early with more complex problems, plus they are able to coach the Property Manager along the way in an activity that is not their core skill.
 We believe this efficiency is reflected in our competitive rates.

 We have a team capable of covering around one-third of the work demanded by the properties that we manage.
 We use external surveyors for the remaining projects, which means that we can cope with peaks and troughs in workload, but also benchmark our skills and rates.

 Our in-house team of Building Surveyors work on a project or works that are considered outside the normal repair and maintenance of the property.
 The majority of projects that will involve the appointment of a surveyor will be large internal or external redecoration projects or internal or external refurbishment works.
 Sometimes they will be involved in more specialist work such as a roof repair or lift replacement.
 They can also help to carry out diagnosis on defects or complex building issues such as leaks.

 FirstPort Surveyors will also prepare specifications and tender documents to support the tender process for any major works.